jeppeman/wrench/README.md

+# Archived
+Development of this repository has been moved [Toggles](https://github.com/erikeelde/toggles)

 # Wrench - feature switching

 Store app settings / feature toggles in an external application making in persist across clean data / reinstalls.